golddranks/ganbare/README.md

 For release builds, only `static`, `audio` and `images` are used, as `migrations` and `templates` are compiled statically inside the binary.

-## How to build a distributable binary
+## How to build a distributable, statically linked MUSL binary

 The `Dockerfile.build` is for that.
 It assembles the build environment for building a statically-linked MUSL-based Linux binary: